-Montreal Impact to announce new head coach to replace fired Mauro Biello
+Montreal Impact name Remi Garde as new head coach

-The Major League Soccer club has called a news conference on Wednesday afternoon to introduce the successor to the fired Mauro Biello.

-The new bench boss will be the team's fifth since it joined MLS in 2012.
+Garde becomes the team's fifth head coach since it joined MLS in 2012.

+The Frenchman meets two criteria team president Joey Saputo laid out for his new manager — at least five seasons of experience with top-level clubs and having won major trophies.

+Garde, 51, earned plaudits as coach at this home club Olympique Lyonnais, winning the French Cup and Super Cup in 2012.
+He started as an assistant coach at Lyon before taking charge from 2011 to 2014.

 Montreal native Biello took over from American Frank Klopas in September, 2015 and led the club to an Eastern Conference semifinal.
 The team reached the conference final in 2016 but failed to make the playoffs this season.